Real Estate

 As outlined here, various water quality markers (WQMs) and impurities should be assessed in your water supply.
 In addition, WQM tests serve to identify and quantify specific microorganisms in water samples.

-Generally, these markers do not lead to illness; nevertheless, they are convenient to analyze and can signal the existence of pathogens originating from human or animal waste, which can be linked to diseases.
+Although these markers generally do not cause illness, they are convenient to analyze and can indicate the presence of pathogens originating from human or animal waste, which can link to diseases.

 • Natural Pollutants: Minerals such as arsenic or radon can naturally occur in soil or rock formations near wells, leading to contaminated groundwater.